sindresorhus/get-windows/readme.md

 It works on macOS, Linux, and Windows 7+.

 **Note**: On Windows, there isn't a clear notion of a "Window ID".
 Instead it returns the memory address of the window "handle" in the `id` property.
 That "handle" is unique per window, so it can be used to identify them.
 [Read more…](https://msdn.microsoft.com/en-us/library/windows/desktop/ms632597(v=vs.85).aspx#window_handle).

+**Note** Depending on OS, getting various parts of this information might require additional rights the user doesn't have or be impossible(in general or at the moment of time).
+In such cases the information is provided on best effor basis, with missing pieces being `undefined`.

 ## Related